Cord Cutting Guides, News, and Reviews

 Here are a few of our favorite ways to stream the NHL playoffs:

-fuboTV bills itself as the skinny bundle of choice for sports fans, and its claim holds up reasonably well if your sport of choice is hockey. fuboTV is a solid choice for anyone looking to watch the NHL playoffs without cable, because it offers NBC, NBCSN, CNBC, USA Network, and Golf Channel.
-That will get you livestreams for every NHL playoffs matchup except those that air on NHL Network.
+The fuboTV streaming service bills itself as the skinny bundle of choice for sports fans, and its claim holds up reasonably well if your sport of choice is hockey. fuboTV is a solid choice for anyone looking to watch the NHL playoffs without cable, because it offers ESPN and ABC.

 Sling TV has a unique setup among skinny bundles.
-Instead of offering tiers of service, Sling TV gives you a choice of two base packages and then invites you to get creative: Its small add-on bundles, called Extras, allow you to build your perfect customized skinny bundle a few bucks at a time.
-What does that mean for watching NHL playoffs games without cable?
-It means it’s easy to get a bundle featuring NBCSN and NHL Network.
-Sling TV now carries NBC in a few markets, too, which means hockey fans in those metropolitan areas can catch the playoffs games on broadcast TV.
+Instead of offering tiers of service, Sling TV gives you a choice of two base packages and then invites you to get creative.
+Its small add-on bundles, called Extras, allow you to build your perfect customized skinny bundle a few bucks at a time.
+Read our Sling TV review to get the inside scoop on this streaming service.

 Free over-the-air (OTA) TV is one of the best tools in a cord-cutter’s arsenal.
 It’s the best way to get the major networks — and the only legal way to get them for free.
-NBC is a major network, of course, which means free over-the-air TV is a great way to watch the NHL playoffs without cable.
-NBC is the only broadcast (over-the-air) channel airing NHL playoffs games this year, so you’ll have to head to a sports bar or live without the games airing on NBCSN and the rest (or sign up for a free trial of a skinny bundle to supplement your OTA solution).
+ABC is a major network, of course, which means free over-the-air TV is a great way to watch the NHL playoffs without cable.
+ABC is the only broadcast (over-the-air) channel airing NHL playoffs games this year.
 You can’t beat the price, though: OTA is your path to watching NHL playoffs games live for free.

 What else is out there for NHL fans?
 Plenty, as it turns out.
 There’s no sport quite like hockey, but there are still a lot of great ones worth your time.